tremor-rs/tremor-www-docs/docs/tremor-query/walkthrough.md

 ### Limitations

-There are cases however that are not currently easily partitionable with a single sql expression due to limitations with the grouping clause.
+There are cases however that currently complex to partitionable with a single sql expression due to limitations with the grouping clause.
 For example what is we wanted to make availability zones a component of our group partitions?